 • Credit card

-• International drivers licence (1949 Geneva Convention model, read more about this in my driving on Hokkaido post.)
+• International drivers permit (1949 Geneva Convention model, read more about this in my driving on Hokkaido post.)
 VERY IMPORTANT IF YOU WANT TO RENT A CAR IN JAPAN!!!

 Alright, that’s all!
-Keep in mind we traveled as a couple, I kindly let my husband carry the tent (?) while I carried the ground sheet and aluminium insulation mats.
+Keep in mind we traveled as a couple, I kindly let my husband carry the tent while I carried the groundsheet and aluminum insulation mats.
 This kept both our big backpacks to a reasonable size and weight (both below 15kg).